Castelo de Vide is one of the places in the Serra Sao Mamede region you simply would not miss if you visited the area.

 The square is dominated by the church called the Igreja de Santa Maria which is huge for the size of the town so clearly Castelo de Vide was at some point a very prosperous place.

-We have 32 pictures of Castelo de Vide.
+We have 32 pictures.
 Click this picture to begin a quick tour.

 That prosperity is said to have been influenced by the commercial acumen of a significant Jewish community whose existence is traced to the 15th Century.
 Although they suffered an expulsion some remained as "New Christians".

 Several streets were reserved for the Jewish community so the town has a well preserved area called the Jewish Quarter (Judiaria) which contains the oldest Synagogue in Portugal and some say it it the oldest in Europe.
 The Jewish Quarter is an interesting area to wander around with its cobbled paths and small white-washed houses with gothic doorways.
 The main route from the Castle through the Judiaria is Rua da Fontes which leads down to the fine 16th Century Renaissance fountain, Fonte da Vila made of marble and granite.

 The castle wall encloses and area of houses which were the original village.
 Later a town wall was built to encompass the town's expansion.